BrianSheridan/Stream-3-Project/README.md

 To switch between running locally and deploying on Heroku I had to comment out my database code in my settings.py

+# Testing

+I carried out some tests in the accounts app to basically make sure all the information being used was validated correctly.
+Did this by activating my virtual enviorment in my project folder.

+From there you type the following:

+"python manage.py test accounts"

+this command test my registration form to see if it validates properly when the correct information is entered, also tests to see if the form fails if the passwords dont match and finally test the form to see if it fails when one password has not been entered.